-VALDEZ CONTAINER TERMINAL SUMMARY
+VALDEZ CONTAINER TERMINAL

 The Valdez Container Terminal (VCT) is an existing facility located within the Duck Flats wetland area.
 The VCT facilitates shipping into and out of the community as well as materials into and out of the Interior via the highway system.
 The VCT meets current needs but facilities are aging.
-Upgrades can be made that will improve efficiency, and there has been a desire expressed by the community that the VCT expand operations that will attract new shipping opportunities.
+Upgrades can be made that will improve efficiency and there has been a desire expressed by the community that the VCT expand operations that will attract new shipping opportunities.

-Opportunities at the VCT include expanding the storage yard and pontoon to accommodate a greater supply of materials that are being stored and shipped, as well as a larger size of materials.
+Opportunities at the VCT include expanding the storage yard and pontoon to accommodate a greater supply of materials that are being stored and shipped, and a larger size of materials.
 Improving the aging transfer bridges and causeway will allow continued use while avoiding the high cost of replacing the structure.
 Improving the function of the safety yard and vehicles using the VCT will help to reduce safety concerns and impacts to the surrounding neighborhood.

 VCT maintenance and barge landing improvements will not directly generate additional revenue.
 Those expenditures will, however, preserve and enhance the functionality of an essential aspect of the community's transportation infrastructure.
 Port activity is dominated by movement of seafood, mining supplies, shipments destined for the North Slope, construction materials, and one-off oversize shipments.
 The VCT has a reputation for capably handling oversize freight and other freight destined for the North Slope, Interior mines, communities, and military bases.
 Investments in the VCT that enhance shippers' efficiency of operations will ensure that Valdez maintains its share of the Southcentral in-bound marine freight market and, to the maximum extent possible, captures more of that market.
-In addition to regular marine activity and storage, the VCT is the site of concrete grain elevators that are no longer in use for grain storage.
-The grain elevators purpose at this time is to serve as a support structure for communication systems belonging to both private and government owned entities.
-Currently, the access ladder and platform to the communications equipment is unsafe due to significant bird droppings.
-An access ladder and platform that is improved with screens is needed to mitigate bird roosting and subsequent bird droppings.

-The master plan for the VCT is intended to do the following:
+The master plan for the Valdez Container Terminal is intended to do the following:

-- Promote phased expansion and improvements of facilities allowing more capacity; - Improve barge landing use to all tides; - Upgrade aging infrastructure, including the transfer bridges and causeway; - Provide direct vehicle access to the Richardson Highway; and - Repurpose the existing grain elevators. - Construct an improved access ladder, platform, and safety railing at the grain elevators to accommodate safe worker access.
+- Promote phased expansion and improvements of facilities allowing more capacity; - Improve barge landing use to all tides; - Upgrade aging infrastructure, including the transfer bridges and causeway; - Provide direct vehicle access to the Richardson Highway; - Repurpose the existing grain elevators.